 How BMO Rewards compares to others

-While BMO Rewards doesn’t allow to book on your own like Scotia Rewards and doesn’t have a fixed points flight program like CIBC Aventura and American Express Membership Rewards, BMO Rewards is still highly competitive and has lots of advantages such as:
+BMO Rewards is comparable to Scotia Scene+ since both programs allow you to redeem your points for any travel purchase.
+However BMO Rewards doesn’t have a fixed points flight program like RBC Rewards, CIBC Rewards and American Express Membership Rewards, BMO Rewards is still highly competitive and has lots of advantages such as: